m

 Syn isn’t like any other surround processor.
 It’s not digital.
 It supports no standard.
 Its all-analog processing doesn’t use any steering.
 It was developed by producing a simple matrix prototype, then tweaking it with analog computing techniques until it provided enjoyable, realistic results.
 This meant the development of two exclusive controls—Width and Presence—as well as specific headphone shaping and matrix cross-mixing.

-Designed and Built in Texas
+Designed and Built in the USA

-2-Year Warranty, Easy Returns
+2-Year Warranty, 15-Day Easy Returns

-Syn is also covered by a 2-year limited warranty that covers parts and labor.
+Syn is covered by a 2-year limited warranty that covers parts and labor.
 And if you don’t like your Syn, you can send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.

 Main L/R